matecom57/mi-tutorial/docs/source/Deisy/SALUDOS,/Pathfinder_open_source_software_Cooke.rst

 However, to some extent, strategy definitions are arbitrary, and it is therefore incumbent upon the user to determine which behaviors are relevant for their experimental paradigm.

+Cabe destacar que, en lo que respecta a los análisis de laberintos acuáticos, algunos comportamientos (p. ej., encadenamiento y tigmotaxis) se han descrito con relativa precisión.
+En cambio, las diferencias entre patrones de búsqueda espacialmente específicos (natación directa, búsqueda dirigida, búsqueda focal, búsqueda indirecta) pueden ser intuitivas y cuantificables, pero su relevancia y el hecho de que se deriven de procesos neuronales distintos no están del todo claros.
+Sin duda, la facilidad con la que se pueden cuantificar las estrategias de búsqueda abre la puerta a futuros estudios sobre la biología de las estrategias de navegación complejas.
+Sin embargo, en cierta medida, las definiciones de estrategia son arbitrarias, por lo que recae en el usuario la responsabilidad de determinar qué comportamientos son relevantes para su paradigma experimental.

  **Future developments and additional uses**

 One area where Pathfinder could be useful is for assessing spatial bias and choice behavior when there are multiple goal locations.
 Indeed, the water maze has been effectively used to study visuospatial goal discrimination 40 , 41 and cue vs placerelated choice behavior42 , 43 .
 We have recently used Pathfinder to show that neurogenesis promotes spatial platform preference in a spatial alternation water maze, which was detected by a greater number of direct swims when the platform was in the rat’s preferred location than when it was in the nonpreferred location44 .
 Neurogenesis-deficient rats often vacillated between the two platform locations, similar to vicarious trial and error behavior that has been described at choice points in dry mazes45 .

 Future software developments could possibly incorporate these types of movements between competing goal options to detect indecisiveness as animals refine goal-directed navigation behavior.
 Swim speeds are also currently not factored into Pathfinder’s classification scheme, but could provide useful additional information for strategies that incorporate goal expectancy 46 , 47